 When the highest interest rate card also has the highest balance, it will take the longest to pay off.
 It's easy to lose motivation paying off your debt when it takes too long.
 That's why the "lowest balance first" method might be a better choice.

 - Lowest balance first.
 There are immediate tangible benefits to paying off the credit card with the lowest balance first.
 The first balances are easier and quicker to pay off.
 When you finally pay off a bill, the feeling of accomplishment is motivation to keep you going.

-Choosing between these two can be tough.
-If you're interest in saving money in the long run, start with the highest interest rate balance first.
-Or, if you want to knock some accounts out quickly, choose a low balance to start out with.
+Choosing between these two methods can be tough.
+If you're interested in saving money in the long run, start with the highest interest rate balance first.
+Getting rid of high interest rate debts cuts down on the amount of finance charges you pay.
+Or, if you want to knock some accounts out quickly, choose a low balance debt to start out with.

-Then write your debts down in the order you're going to pay them - either from highest interest rate to lowest interest rate OR from lowest balance to highest balance.
+Then, write your debts down in the order you're going to pay them, either from highest interest rate to lowest interest rate or from lowest balance to highest balance.
 Write down the interest rate, balance, minimum payment.
 Then, allocate all the extra money you have to paying off the credit card at the top of the list.
-You'll send the minimum payment to all your other credit cards.
+You'll send only the minimum payment to all your other credit cards.

 Once you've completely repaid the first credit card, cross it off the list and focus on the next card on the list.
-As before, pay your entire net income to that card.
-Keep doing this process until all the cards have been paid off.
+As before, put all the money you can afford to that credit card.
+Continue this process until all your credit cards have have been paid off.

 It can be helpful to use an online credit card payoff calculator to help you put together a plan to pay off your credit card debt.
 Or try a more robust solution, like debt reduction software.
 With both, you can even compare methods to see which saves money and which gets you out of debt faster.